Sinderella/sinderella.github.io/about.md

 permalink: /about/
 ---

-I am a pentester.
-I read books, watch security talks, and play CTFs.
+I am a security researcher.
+I read books, and fuzz applications.